 Read: Hulu Plus vs Netflix vs Amazon

 Netflix has been top dog in video subscription for a minute, taking out the likes of Hollywood video and in some cases, many of Blockbuster’s stand-alone stores.
-It first started out as a DVD-by-mail program, but then evolved to include streaming movies, which is what many take advantage of now.
+Many people now use Amazon Prime to rent movies (make sure to read our Hulu Plus vs Amazon Prime review to learn more).
+Netflix first started out as a DVD-by-mail program, but then evolved to include streaming movies, which is what many take advantage of now.
 Hulu jumped on the scene in 2007 and started as a free online video service that offered a selection of hit shows, movies and more (which is still does with a regular Hulu membership), but recently added Hulu Plus as an ad-supported subscription lifestyle service that offers more content over the free version.

 Hulu Plus is a streaming only service, while Netflix also offers a DVD mail program, where you pick your titles online and form a “wish list,” then get them sent to you via mail with no due date.
 Once you finish watching the movie, send it back and another from your list gets sent out.

 Winner: Tie given both are fairly easy to operate.
 Just sign up online, create a password and you’re ready to start watching your favorite movies and TV shows, as well as discover new titles.